Wetting and Pattern Formation in Non-Reciprocal Ternary Phase Separation: Quasi-Static behaviour for small non-reciprocal values

 This solvability condition \eqref{eq:solvability} can also be interpreted through a mechanical analogy, where the parameter $\bar{v}$ has to be fine tuned for a fictitious ‘quasiparticle’ in phase space to have a heteroclinic orbit connecting the two bulk phases, which act as fixed points of the associated dynamical system \cite{wavespeed, Solidification}. \eqref{eq:solvability} produces the value for travelling speed $v$ as proportional to non-reciprocity $\alpha$, dependent on the equilibrium profiles via

-While the functions $\Psi_i^{(0)}$ are unbounded, the denominator remains a well-defined constant.
+In the numerator, we note that the equilibrium reference profiles $\phi_i^{(0)}$ do not obey parity symmetries $\phi_1^{(0)}(x)=-\phi_1^{(0)}(-x),\phi_2^{(0)} (x)=-\phi_2^{(0)}(-x)$ which would otherwise render the numerator zero.
+Instead, asymmetry in the equilibrium profiles allow the lamellar pattern to set into motion for arbitrarily small non-reciprocity strength $\alpha$.
+While the functions $\Psi_i^{(0)}$ increase linearly away from the interface, the denominator remains finite.
 This is because interfacial gradients $\phi_i^{(0)'}$ decay exponentially fast away from the interface; therefore, the denominator integral is contributed primarily at the interface.
 Note also that there remain degrees of freedom in the integration constants of $\Psi_i^{(0)}$; the arguments for fixing these redundancies are presented in \ref{app:SL}.

+Importantly, the arguments above have implicitly assumed that the perturbation expansion remains valid across the entire domain.
+This is only true for small non-reciprocity and finite domain sizes so that bulk gradients remain small.
+In particular, our calculations imply that the bulk must respond instantaneously to movement of the interface, whereas in practice, the diffusive current scales inversely proportional to the wavelength, limiting the validity of \eqref{eq:SpeedPredict} for large non-reciprocity or domain sizes.
+The one-directional cross sectional profiles, taken perpendicular to the chaser (green) - chased (red) interfaces in the 2D system, are shown in the lower panels of Fig.~\ref{fig:PerturbSpeed} and demonstrate how they deviate further from equilibrium profiles as non-reciprocity increases.

-We verify our results using numerical simulations of the speed.
-As demonstrated in Fig.\ref{fig:PerturbSpeed}, the perturbation calculations provides an accurate prediction of propagation speed of the lamellar pattern both in the small non-reciprocity regime and well beyond it, up to the point where the travelling pattern ultimately loses stability.
+We verify our results by numerically measuring the propagation speed of a two-dimensional lamellar pattern with fixed wavelength, where negligible transverse directions further make the dynamics effectively one-dimensional.
+As demonstrated in Fig.~\ref{fig:PerturbSpeed}, the perturbation calculations provides an accurate prediction of propagation speed of the lamellar pattern both in the small non-reciprocity regime and well beyond it, up to the point where the travelling pattern ultimately loses stability.
 We will examine this loss of stability in the following sections.

+As a final note, an ‘interface mode’ method \cite{Brauns} has been shown to give an accurate prediction of the propagation speed in NRCH coupled to non-reciprocal diffusivity.
+From that perspective, linear unstable modes at the interface grow and saturate at plateau values and are the driving factors for travelling patterns.
+While in our ternary phase separation model it is difficult to exactly pinpoint the interface, we find that compositions around the interface (e.g. at $\phi_1=\phi_2=0$) also exhibit similar unstable modes.
+Importantly, whereas in \cite{Brauns} patterns only begin to travel at a finite distance away from equilibrium, here unstable modes can propagate for arbitrarily small $\alpha$ (i.e. $\text{Im}(q^+)>0$, $q^+$ being the marginally unstable wavenumber), matching our prediction using the perturbative method.